 Also ” RAM called” (Random Access Memory), all running processes and programs on the memory cached.

-Our tip at techpally is that you should not save on RAM, otherwise you will be annoyed by slow processes.
+- Our tip is that you should not save on RAM, otherwise you will be annoyed by slow processes.

 While the processor is often referred to as the heart or brain of the computer, the hard drive is the memory.
 Data is stored on hard drives.

-With SSD hard drives you can work more smoothly and invest in the future, techpally boss advised.
+- With SSD hard drives you can work more smoothly and invest in the future.

 Graphics cards are responsible for generating the graphics output, i.e. for rendering the individual images (also known as “frames”).